moyijulius/DatabaseWeek1Assignment/answers.md

 - **Schema:** -The logical structure of the database that defines tables, relationships, views, and constraints.
 Acts as a blueprint for organizing data.
 - **Data Dictionary (Metadata):** -Stores information about the database structure, including details about tables, columns, data types, and constraints.Essential for query processing and ensuring consistency.
 - **Transaction Manager:** -Ensures that database operations are completed successfully as part of a transaction.
-Provides features like atomicity, consistency, isolation, and durability (ACID properties).<br>
+Provides features like atomicity, consistency, isolation, and durability (ACID properties).
    1. **Atomicity**:Ensures that a transaction is "all or nothing" — either all operations within a transaction are completed successfully, or none are applied to the database.<br>
    **Practical Implementation:**<br>
    **Commit and Rollback Mechanisms:**